-Want to see as much festive stuff in London as you physically can?
+Want to cram in as much festive stuff in central London as you physically can?

-We've put together this self-guided walking route around the best of central London's Christmas 2024 lights, trees decorations and displays.
-It's not a comprehensive list (that'd be nigh-on impossible) but it packs a heck of a lot of festivities into a route of around two hours (depending on your walking speed, number of pitstops, and how long you pause at each stop for photos).
+We've put together this self-guided walking route around the best of central London's Christmas 2025 lights, trees decorations and displays.
+It's not a comprehensive list (that'd be nigh-on impossible) but it packs a heck of a lot of festivities into a route of around two hours (depending on your walking speed, number of pitstops and how long you pause at each stop for photos).

-Don't forget to factor in food, drink and toilet breaks along the way — we always find that Christmas lights look their best when you've got a hot chocolate in hand.
-This route is best done when it's dark, as many of its components consist of lights and illuminations.
-Have a read up on the operating hours of the West End Christmas lights this year before you go.
+Don't forget to factor in food, drink and toilet breaks along the way.
+Oh, and we always find that Christmas lights are best enjoyed with a hot chocolate in hand.
+After dark is the optimum time to embark on the walk, as many of its components consist of lights and illuminations.

 1. Trafalgar Square Christmas tree

 Start your tour at the official centre of London, in Trafalgar Square.
-The Norwegian Spruce Christmas tree which graces the square every year is its most famous festive landmark (lights switched on from 5 December 2024), but the square also hosts a Christmas market, spilling over from Leicester Square (more on which later) with wooden cabins lining the top terrace outside the National Gallery, and an overwhelming whiff of mulled wine pervading the area at all hours.
-Carols are performed beneath the every day in one-hour slots from 4pm-9pm, between 9-24 December.
+The Norwegian Spruce Christmas tree which graces the square every year is its most famous festive landmark (lights switched on from 4 December 2025), but the square also hosts a Christmas market, spilling over from Leicester Square (more on which later) with wooden cabins lining the top terrace outside the National Gallery, and an overwhelming whiff of mulled wine pervading the area at all hours.

 From Trafalgar Square, walk four minutes east along to Pall Mall to the bottom of Waterloo Place, where you'll find the...